SweckEUW/Revitalize-Website/README.md

-I created this together with 3 colleagues website for a Web Developement and Web & Corporate Design course.
-We had to create a complete corporate identity including a logo, a target group, philosophy and more.
-We also had to design the web pages including wireframes, site interactions, information architecture.
-After the Design process we had to programm the website with client side storage and server side form validation.
+I created this website together with 2 fellow students for a Web Developement and Web & Corporate Design course.
+We had to create a complete corporate identity including a logo, a target group, corporate philosophy and more.
+We also had to design the web pages including wireframes, site interactions and information architecture.
+After the Design process we had to programm the website using client side storage and server side form validation.
 More information:

 https://sweck.de/RevitalizeWebsite/